7 Signs Your Drinking Water May Be Contaminated

 7. Physical Symptoms

 Have you been having new physical symptoms?
 Even though physical symptoms will often mean that you’re being exposed to water that’s contaminated for a long time, you should deal with it.
 When you have physical symptoms along with one or more of the other signs that are listed here, you should go to the doctor.
 Chances are that he’ll test your blood for associated chemicals.

 These are some signs that you might have contaminated drinking water.
-If you notice any of them, have it checked right away.
-Otherwise you could be risking your health and the health of your family by putting it off.
+If you notice any of them, have them checked right away.
+Otherwise, you could be risking your health and the health of your family by putting it off.
 The sooner you take care of the problem, the better.
 Don’t take a chance with your water, or your health.

 About Aqua Care

 We service more than 800 water systems throughout Lee and Collier County on a regular basis.